-Aware by Wiretap’s AI-driven technology analyzes workplace communication content and file shares, delivering a real-time solution for understanding content and information sharing.
+Aware’s AI-driven technology analyzes workplace communication content and file shares, delivering a real-time solution for understanding content and information sharing.

 Leaders can configure custom actions based on instances of shared content and if they see an issue, they can investigate — bias free.
 With shared content monitoring functionality, the team can also pull relevant messages and leverage additional context to identify the root of the insider threat.

 Discover Potential Blind Spots in your organization